FIREXDF/TLHD-Docs/src/content/docs/Install/configure.md

 ![3](https://raw.githubusercontent.com/FIREXDF/TLHD-Docs/main/src/assets/configure/3.png)

-## Now launch your game and check your game Version, if you see a little HD text next the Game Version, that means you've sucessfully installed the Texture Pack !
+## Now launch your game and check your game Version, if you see a little HD text near the Game Version, that means you've sucessfully installed the Texture Pack !

 ![4](https://raw.githubusercontent.com/FIREXDF/TLHD-Docs/main/src/assets/configure/4.png)